- Search The Registry

 *Raymond St. Jacques was born on this date in 1930.
 He was a Black actor, director, and producer.

 St. Jacques was born James Arthur Johnson in Hartford, Connecticut.
 He had a sister, Barbara Ann.
 Shortly after his birth, his parents divorced; he moved with his mother and sister to New Haven, Connecticut.
 Johnson's mother Vivienne later worked as a medical technician at Yale University.
 After graduating from Hillhouse High School, Johnson attended Yale, where he studied drama and psychology.
 After graduation, he worked as an assistant director, actor, and fencing instructor for the American Shakespearean Festival in New Haven.
 He staged all of the fencing scenes and duels while at the company and would continue to practice fencing for the rest of his life.

 After moving to New York City, Johnson continued to pursue acting and studied at the Actors Studio.
-To support himself, he worked as a model, dishwasher and a busboy.
+To support himself, he worked as a model, dishwasher, and busboy.
 His first professional acting role was in the off-Broadway play High Name Today.
 He was cast in the role of "Judge" in the off-Broadway performance of Jean Genet's play The Blacks at St. Mark's Playhouse in 1960.
-During the 1960s, St. Jacques also guest starred on numerous television shows including East Side/West Side, Daktari, The Virginian, and The Man from U.N.C.L.E.
+During the 1960s, St. Jacques also guest-starred on numerous television shows including East Side/West Side, Daktari, The Virginian, and The Man from U.N.C.L.E.
 In 1965, he was cast as "Simon Blake" in the Western series Rawhide, the first Black actor to ever be cast as a regular on a prime-time American Western series.